Mapping Regional Disparities in Discounted Grocery Products: Introduction

 \section{Introduction}

 The growing field of food informatics -- which draws on large-scale digital records to chart the complex system of human interactions with food products -- has transformed our understanding of food processing, consumption, and diet \cite{tufano_data-driven_2025, tilman_global_2014, ispirova_informatics_2025, kuhl_ai_2025}.
 For example, advances in computational approaches now allow us to predict the levels of food processing \cite{menichetti_machine_2023}, revealing that more than 73\% of the U.S. food supply is ultra-processed \cite{ravandi_prevalence_2025}, and uncovering the vast, unmapped chemical diversity of our diets \cite{barabasi_unmapped_2019}.
 At the same time, integrating mobility data with food choice patterns \cite{horn_population_2023,xu_integrating_2023} has shown that the food environments people encounter throughout their daily routines differ markedly from those near their homes, significantly shaping dietary decisions and consumption behaviors \cite{garcia_bulle_bueno_effect_2024}.
-Yet, while this line of research has deepened our understanding of the connections between food and health \cite{wingrove_outcomes_2025, lane_ultra-processed_2024, muncke_health_2025, fanzo_sustainable_2022}, another dimension of food-related problems emerges as one of the most pressing challenges in modern food systems: food waste, which creates environmental burdens that exacerbate resource scarcity and health risks \cite{minor_rising_2022, romanello_2024_2024, nijdam_price_2012, springmann_analysis_2016, wang_food_2025, anshassi_improving_2025, shepon_opportunity_2018}.
+Yet, while this line of research has clarified the link between food and health through nutrition \cite{wingrove_outcomes_2025, lane_ultra-processed_2024, muncke_health_2025, fanzo_sustainable_2022}, food systems also influence human health through another key pathway: food waste, which generates environmental burdens that exacerbate resource scarcity and associated health risks \cite{minor_rising_2022, romanello_2024_2024, nijdam_price_2012, springmann_analysis_2016, wang_food_2025, anshassi_improving_2025, shepon_opportunity_2018}.
 Globally, nearly one-third of all food produced for human consumption is lost or discarded each year, with profound environmental, economic, and social consequences \cite{macdiarmid_food_2022, ambikapathi_global_2022, schneider_state_2023, crippa_food_2021}.